 Getting Started: I Promise

-Welcome kids warmly as they arrive, and ask them how their week went.
-Have kids stand on one side of the room, and have them form two groups.
+Welcome kids warmly as they arrive.
+Have kids stand on one side of the room and form two groups.

 Say: We’re going to start today by playing a game about promises.
 Put the balloons in the middle of a table, and have groups stand on opposite sides of the table.

 Say: Each group will be given five minutes to blow up as many balloons as it can.
 But each group has to tell the other group ahead of time how many balloons it promises to blow up in five minutes.
 And the balloons have to be fully blown up; you can’t just blow them up partway!
 The group that comes closest to fulfilling its promise will be able to spend five minutes telling the other group what to do.
 If you fail to keep your promise, you’ll have to follow the directions of the winning group for five minutes.
 Go ahead and talk with the rest of your group, and decide how many balloons you think your group can blow up.
 You want to blow up more balloons than the other group!